 The project introduces a new concept of ‘domesticated wilderness’ to the region, traditionally characterised by static gardens that have stood for decades indecisively between the picturesque Alpine territory and the exotic Mediterranean landscape.
 In order to break with the repetition of this postcard-like pattern, the landscape project for this site introduces a selected mix of native and non-native shrubs and grasses, which manage to anchor the architectural volume to the sloping terrain.
 The result is a blending of vegetation and topography that allows for a complex inhabitation of the garden and a more dynamic perception of the surrounding landscape.

-Entrant office name: Atelier de Molfetta Strode
+Landscape Architect: Atelier de Molfetta Strode

 Other design firms involved in the design of the garden: Attilio Panzeri and Partners (Architect)